filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 It is safe to disable this flag if there is no need to perform video stabilization.

+### vmaf
+Pass the `--enable-libvmaf` option to the configure script.
+Use the `libvmaf` library to provide an ability to obtain the VMAF (Video Multi-Method Assessment Fusion) score between two input videos.
+This will be available through the `-lavfi libvmaf` option at runtime.

+This flag can be safely disabled.

 ### vorbis
 Pass the `--enable-libvorbis` option to the configure script.
 Use the external `libvorbis` library for encoding and decoding audio in the Vorbis format, instead of built-in experimental implementation.
 This will produce much higher quality when encoding.